Font Size

 • Sometimes married couples have sex with people besides their spouse.
 If there is a possibility that your spouse has had sex with anyone besides you, whether you know for sure or not, you should get tested for HIV.

-• If you had a dental or medical procedures in another county, it may not have been possible to clean equipment that had someone else's blood on it before it was used on you.
+• If you had a dental or medical procedure in another county, it may not have been possible to clean equipment that had someone else's blood on it before it was used on you.

 • An HIV test can give you peace of mind.
 It is the only way you can know for sure if you have HIV.